numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 **Congratulations!
 You have successfully deployed your WordPress application on a 2-tier AWS architecture using Terraform**.
 You can now access your WordPress website and start customizing it to suit your needs.

+The complete source code of the project is available on [GitHub](https://github.com/numerica-ideas/community/tree/master/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform).

 ———————

 We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.